dbpedia/dataid/dmp/README.md

 Tool to generate EU H2020 Data Management Plans from DataID files.
 Use the contained dataid.ttl as template for your dataset, then add its location to the aligned_dataindex.ttl.

-Run the conversion skript using python3 generate_dmp.py -i aligned_dataindex.ttl
+Run the conversion skript using
+`$ python3 generate_dmp.py -i aligned_dataindex.ttl`

 The skript is relatively forgiving for missing metadata.
 Mandatory properties are:
 * dc:title - Long name of the dataset